azmozaffari/Text_Prompt_Engineering/README.md

 Flan-T5 is an Encoder-Decoder model that is fine-tunied using prompt instruction.

-In this project, I have tried prompt-engineering results without no fine-tuning.
+In this project, I have used Flan-T5 to summarize a short dialogue using prompt-engineering.

-The zero-shot, one-shot and few-shot prompts are tried and the results are demonstrated.
+The zero-shot, one-shot and few-shot inferences are tried and the results are demonstrated.